pararell/eshop_mean/README.md

 For another commands look to package.json

+## Set enviroment for BE

-## SET ENVIROMENT FOR BE - Rename .env.example to .env
+- Rename .env.example to .env

 ```bash
 # BE HOST